isomerpages/isomerpages-isomergovsg/_resources/4-changing-content-of-your-homepage.md

 4. Change the text, logo, image by amending the section shown below
 5. Click on "Commit changes" button

-**WARNING: TAKE NOTE OF THE SPACING IN THE FILE, THE WEBSITE WILL BREAK IF THE SPACING ARE INCORRECT**
+***WARNING: BE VERY CAREFUL WITH THE SPACING IN THE YML FILE.
+YOUR WEBSITE WILL BREAK IF THE SPACING ARE INCORRECT***

 ```
 # code block